RemiAllio/MitoFinder/README.md

 Use the same command line.
 **WARNING**: If you want to compute the assembly again (for example because it failed) you have to remove the assembly results' directory (--override option).
 If not, MitoFinder will skip the assembly step.

+### Reference

+Depending on the proximity of your reference, you can play with the following parameters : nWalk; --blast-eval; --blast-identity-nucl; --blast-identity-prot; --blast-size

 ## Test case
 ```shell
 cd PATH/TO/MITOFINDER/test_case/